clemsonciti/workshop-palmetto/_episodes/04-storage.md

 objectives:
 - home directory, scratch space
 keypoints:
-- "Users get 100 Gb of backed-up storage in their home directories
+- "Users get 100 Gb of backed-up storage in their home directories"
-- "They also have access to more than 2 Pb of scratch storage
+- "They also have access to more than 2 Pb of scratch storage"
 - "Scratch storage is not baked up, and files left unused for 1 month are deleted"
 ---